If you look into students’ brains pursuing the CFA Program with all their might, we will see one thing common. They have an immense urge to earn big.

-As per the statistics of June, 2014, 66% of CFA members are from USA.
-So, if you look at the CFA salary report of USA, we would get a broader picture of how much compensation you can expect in USA and near-by areas after you complete your CFA.
+As per the statistics of June 2014, 66% of CFA members are from the USA.
+So, if you look at the USA’s CFA salary report, we would get a broader picture of how much compensation you can expect in the USA and nearby areas after you complete your CFA.

 source: CFA Institute

-According to CFA Society, Chicago, USA, the median total compensation as in October, 2015 of graduate and bachelor CFA holders is US $215,542 per annum US $154,025 per annum respectively.
-On the other hand, the median total compensation of non-CFA graduate and bachelor degree holders is US $160,000 per annum and US $85,875 per annum respectively.
+According to CFA Society, Chicago, USA, the median total compensation as in October 2015 of graduate and bachelor CFA holders is US $215,542 per annum US $154,025 per annum, respectively.
+On the other hand, the median total compensation of non-CFA graduate and bachelor degree holders is US $160,000 per annum and the US $85,875 per annum, respectively.

 The median total compensation is based on the CFA salary received by all (experienced and inexperienced).
 Thus it’s important to know the experience chart on which the above data is based upon.

-There’s a term called “compensation perception”.
-In the light of this study, we will see an overview of total compensation vs. compensation perception.
+There’s a term called “compensation perception.”
+In light of this study, we will see an overview of total compensation vs. compensation perception.

 Let’s have a look –

-According to Payscale the median salary is bit different.
+According to Payscale, the median salary is a bit different.
 Have a look at the chart below –

-After USA, UK and all other European countries come to the forefront in regards to the number of members.
+After the USA, the UK, and all other European countries come to the forefront regarding the number of members.

-The average CFA salary in UK is US $36,892 per annum and can earn up to US $128,290 per annum (depending on the experience).
-If you compare the CFA salary in UK with CFA salary in USA, then there’s drastic difference.
-It may happen due to less popularity of CFA in UK.
-But in Europe CFA is popular, thus a CFA holder financial analysts get around US $124,000 per annum.
+The average CFA salary in the UK is the US $36,892 per annum, and can earn up to the US $128,290 per annum (depending on the experience).
+If you compare the CFA salary in the UK with CFA salary in the USA, then there’s a drastic difference.
+It may happen due to less popularity of CFA in the UK.
+But in Europe, CFA is popular; thus, a CFA holder financial analysts get around the US $124,000 per annum.

-After USA and Europe, most CFAs are from Asia.
-Even in India the salary is much lesser, in Singapore the CFA salary can go up to US $235,000 per annum.
+After the USA and Europe, most CFAs are from Asia.
+Even in India, the salary is much lesser, in Singapore, the CFA salary can go up to the US $235,000 per annum.

 Let’s have a look at the CFA salary in all countries put together –

-According to the chart, we can see that in Australia there’s maximum increase in minimum salary and the lowest increase we can see in India.
-Even the increase in salary in USA is not as significant as it should be.
-In Hong Kong, average bonus earned by CFAs is highest and in India it’s lowest.
-Even in USA, the average bonus earned is not significant.
+According to the chart, we can see that in Australia, there’s a maximum increase in the minimum salary and the lowest increase we can see in India.
+Even the increase in salary in the USA is not as significant as it should be.
+In Hong Kong, the average bonus earned by CFAs is highest, and in India, it’s lowest.
+Even in the USA, the average bonus earned is not significant.

-It can be clearly seen that in India the compensation of CFAs is not at all up to the mark.
+It can be seen that in India, the compensation of CFAs is not at all up to the mark.

 As per the industry, here are the average salary details of CFA holders in India –